 1. Coping with stress

-Life can be stressful at any time, but COVID-19 has thrown the world into disarray.
+Life can be stressful at any time, but COVID-19 threw the world into disarray.
 Families of low-income students were some of the first to suffer from economic instability and a rise in unemployment.
 Add strict social distancing guidelines, the need to wear masks, and general uncertainty about the future, and you’ve got the perfect recipe for extreme mental stress for already vulnerable children.

-For many students from low-income families, school was the one stable element in their lives prior to the pandemic.
+For many students from low-income families, school was the one stable element in their lives before the pandemic.
 After months of school closures, emergency remote instruction, and stay-at-home orders, some schools switched to remote learning exclusively, while others tried different hybrid models with more or less success.
 Some schools opened their doors only to end up in quarantine a few weeks later.
 Disruptions aside, both in school and with distance learning, educators all over the US are focusing on assisting disadvantaged students with a wide range of resources that can give students the self-management tools they need to process the unavoidable changes and instability of a global pandemic as well as their emotions and fears.

 2. Enhancing academic success